Generic name: isavuconazonium [ eye-sa-vue-koe-na-ZOE-nee-um-SUL-fate ]

-Serious skin reactions can occur with isavuconazonium.
+Serious skin reactions (eg, Stevens-Johnson syndrome) can occur with isavuconazonium.
 Check with your doctor right away if you have blistering, peeling, or loose skin, chills, cough, diarrhea, itching, joint or muscle pain, red irritated eyes, red skin lesions often with a purple center, sore throat, sores, ulcers, or white spots in the mouth or on the lips, or unusual tiredness or weakness while you are using isavuconazonium.

 Do not take other medicines unless they have been discussed with your doctor.
 This includes prescription or nonprescription (over-the-counter [OTC]) medicines and herbal or vitamin supplements.